-Canon 200D versus Pentax K-3 II
+Canon 200D vs Pentax K-3 II

 The Canon EOS 200D (called Canon SL2 in some regions) and the Pentax K-3 II are two digital cameras that were revealed to the public, respectively, in June 2017 and April 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Pentax provides 24.1 MP.
+The Canon has a resolution of 24 megapixels, whereas the Pentax provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-3 II is notably larger (15 percent) than the Canon 200D.
 Moreover, the K-3 II is substantially heavier (77 percent) than the 200D.
 It is noteworthy in this context that the K-3 II is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.